aetheric-oss/svc-pricing/docs/sdd.md

 The `main` function in [`/server/src/main.rs`](../server/src/main.rs) will simply spin up the server at the provided port.

+### Environment Variables
+The only environment variables are the port numbers used to spin up the server.

+For the pricing server, `DOCKER_PORT_GRPC` is the port number where the server lives.
+If not provided, `50051` will be used as a fallback port.

+For the client, `HOST_PORT_GRPC` is needed to connect to the pricing server.
+This env var should be the server's port.
+If not provided, `50051` will be used as a fallback port.
+In most cases, one may assume `HOST_PORT_GRPC` to have the same value as `DOCKER_PORT_GRPC`.

 ### Control Loop

 Does not apply.